 Sauna facilities in Japan usually package several services into one deal.
 For example, the typical sauna might include oil massage, foot and hand massage, and a full rubdown.

 Amenities besides the sauna and bath might include smoking rooms, TV and video rooms and bedrooms.
-Before entering, understand that harassment is not tolerated.

 Now that you know the basic etiquette of the sauna in Japan, hopefully you will be more comfortable if you choose to try one of these facilities out during your next visit.